OZI-Project/docs/api/ozi.new.rst

   --ci-provider github  continuous integration and release provider --verify-email, --no-verify-email
-                        verify deliverability of email domain, default: no --enable-cython, --no-enable-cython
+                        verify deliverability of email domain, default: no --update-wrapfile, --no-update-wrapfile
+                        Update "subprojects/ozi.wrap" to the latest version of OZI.
+  --enable-cython, --no-enable-cython
                         use Cython to build Python extension modules. default: no --enable-uv, --no-enable-uv